-tion of unemployment claims (see also Katz and Meyer 1990, and Meyer 1990).
+Unlike the U.S. welfare to work reforms where the affected groups are overwhelmingly females with children, the New Deal's main participants are men.
+Experiments over unemployment insurance reforms may, therefore, be more relevant.
+Meyer [1995] discusses five randomized trials and finds that increased job search assistance and monitoring significantly reduced the duration of unemployment claims (see also Katz and Meyer, 1990, and Meyer, 1990).
 As with the New Deal it is unclear from these studies whether the "carrot" of job assistance or the "stick" of the tougher monitoring of job search played the most important role.
-Ashenfelter, Ashmore, and Dechenes (1999) claim to find no increased benefit of stricter enforcement over job search in their examination of random trials, but Anderson (2000) and Abbring, van den Berg, and van Ours (1997) do find evidence that sanctions and strict monitoring have important effects.
+Ashenfelter et al [1999] could find no increased benefit of stricter enforcement over job search in their examination of random trials, but Anderson [2000] and Abbring et al [1997] do find evidence that sanctions and strict monitoring have important effects.
 Distinguishing between the relative importance of carrot and stick is an important area of ongoing research, but what seems to be less in doubt is that the combination of the two can be effective.
-It is interesting to note that in the study of worker profiling and reemployment services that involves mandatory employment and training services, Black et al. (2003) find most of the impact to be a sharp increase in early exits from UI associated with claimants finding out about their mandatory program obligations.

-A feature of the New Deal is that it is youth-focused.
-Most evaluations of youth initiatives have been pessimistic, especially for young men (for example, Heckman, LaLonde, and Smith 1999).
-Our study gives some room for optimism, but it should be remembered that the participant group for most U.S. youth training programs are quite different from the British New Dealers.
-U.S.
+Both the welfare to work and UI studies are across all adults, but a feature of the New Deal is that it is youth-focused.
+Most evaluations of youth initiatives have been pessimistic, especially for young men (for example, Heckman, LaLonde and Smith [1999]).
+Our study gives more room for optimism, but it should be remembered that the participant group for most U.S. youth training programs are quite different from the British New Dealers.
+U.S. schemes are focused on very disadvantaged youth - for example, long-term unemployment is rare in the US, but more common in Europe.
+It may be easier to help the young in the New Deal because they are far more "job-ready"

-schemes are focused on very disadvantaged youth-for example, long-term unemployment is rare in the United States, but more common in Europe.
-It may be easier to help the young in the New Deal because they are far more "job-ready" than their U.S. counterparts.
+than their U.S. counterparts.
 In addition (unlike JTPA) we are not looking at the impact of the training/education aspects of the New Deal and have focused only on the mandatory job search and wage subsidy element.

-Finally, there is an extensive literature on the role of financial incentives for employers and individuals in encouraging employment among the less skilled.
-Employer-based job subsidies of the kind discussed here are rarer than individual-based incentives such as EITC.
-Both types of policy can be successful in raising employment, but this conclusion depends very much on the exact program.
-A major problem with employer-based wage subsidies is that they have very low take-up by employers, perhaps due to stigma or administrative burden.
+Finally, there is an extensive literature on the role of financial incentives for employers and individuals in encouraging employment amongst the less skilled.
+Employer-based job subsidies of the kind discussed here are rarer than individual-based incentives such as EITC.25 Both types of policy can be successful in raising employment26, but this conclusion depends very much on the exact program.
+A major problem with employer-based wage subsidies is that they have very low take up by employers, perhaps due to stigma or administrative burden.27

-In summary, the finding of a small positive employment effect of the New Deal is not out of line with the results in the U.S. literature.
-However, there remains the question of whether the social costs of the program justify the benefit.
-In this paper we do not embark on a full cost-benefit calculation since the longer-term effects of the program are unknown (especially the human capital raising elements).
-Nevertheless, Layard (2000) and Van Reenen (2001) make a preliminary attempt to gauge the costs using administrative data and assumptions over the size of earnings gains.
+In summary the finding of a positive employment effect of the New Deal is not out of line with the results in the US literature, although gives some cause for guarded optimism since the main target group was young men.
+Even if the conclusion of some benefit is accepted, however, there remains the question of whether the social costs of the program justify the benefit.
+In this paper we do not embark on a full cost benefit calculation since the longer-term effects of the program are unknown (especially the human capital raising elements).
+Nevertheless, Layard [2000] and Van Reenen [2001] make a preliminary attempt to gauge the costs using administrative data and assumptions over the size of earnings gains.
 They both find that the social benefits outweigh the social costs.